 Figure limit: 3

-Opinion papers will be reviewed to assure that all assertions are qualified as opinion or factual and cited, that the argument put forth in the manuscript is well-reasoned, well-articulated and balanced, and that the article is free from commercial intent or attempts to market products or services.
+Opinion papers will undergo editorial screening and will be reviewed using a rubric to assure that all assertions are qualified as opinion or factual and cited, that the argument put forth in the manuscript is well-reasoned, well-articulated and balanced, and that the article is free from commercial intent or attempts to market products or services.
 The opinions communicated in the paper will not, themselves, be subject to review or critique beyond this rudimentary framework necessary to maintain freedom from bias.
 Unless peer-review is requested by the author, opinions communicated in the paper will not, themselves, be subject to review or critique beyond this rudimentary framework necessary to maintain SCDM’s professional reputation.
 Opinion papers that do not undergo peer-review will not carry a peer-reviewed designation, unless the author indicates that peer-review is required.